dnl-rss/secureum-slot2-solidity101/01_layout.md

 Free functions always have `internal` visibility, their code is included in all contracts that call them, similar to internal library functions

-##### Function mutability
+##### 24. Function mutability

 The `mutability` of a function can restrict read and write access to the contract state.
-Modify restrictions are enforced at the EVM level via `STATICCALL` opcodes, but read restictions are only enforced by the solidity compiler.
+Modify restrictions are enforced at the EVM level via `STATICCALL` opcodes, but read restrictions are only enforced by the solidity compiler.
+Additionally, functions are restricted by default in their ability to send Ether; such functions must be marked `payable`.

 > Solidity mutability types and privileges: